-The percent of Arizona residents 25-64 years of age who have completed a 2- or 4-year degree or received a postsecondary certificate.
+The percent of Arizona residents 25-64 years of age who have completed a 2- or 4-year degree or who have an active professional certificate or license.

 Included in this number

-Arizona residents age 25-64 who have two-year, four-year, or advanced degrees from public or private institutions.
-Also included are those who have earned non-degree certificates.
+Arizona residents age 25-64 who have two-year, four-year, or advanced degrees from public or private institutions or who have an active professional certificate or license.